jakerella/es6-todos/README.md

 ## LICENSE

-Please read the [LICENSE](LICENSE) file, but generally this is under the MIT license (quite lenient).
+Please read the [LICENSE](LICENSE) file, but generally this is under the MIT license (quite lenient)!